CUBE

 Try Vela Sandbox

-The CUBE subclause of GROUP BY generates all possible grouping set combinations for a list of columns.
-A single CUBE query replaces what would otherwise require multiple separate GROUP BY queries unioned together, making it ideal for multi-dimensional aggregate reporting.
+The CUBE subclause of GROUP BY generates every possible combination of grouping sets for a list of columns.
+A single CUBE query replaces what would otherwise require multiple separate GROUP BY queries combined with UNION ALL, making it the standard tool for multi-dimensional aggregate reporting.

 SELECT c1, c2, c3, aggregate(c4)